Entanglement swapping in black holes: restoring predictability

-On the base of Hawking's derivation \cite{Hawking}, pairs of particles are created from the vacuum near the event horizon: one of these (having negative energy\footnote{Inside a Schwarzschild black hole, the time coordinate and the spatial radial coordinate interchange their role.
-Therefore, the energy and momentum change their role too, allowing for a well defined negative energy (actually spatial momentum) inside the black hole.
-This fact is at the heart of the Hawking process for the black holes' evaporation.}) falls into the black hole and the other flies away to future infinity ($I^+$).
-The particle of negative energy falling towards the black hole will eventually meet the black hole's matter and annihilate, causing the black hole mass to decrease \cite{Hawking, Susskind:2005js, Fabbri}.
-As time passes, more and more particles are annihilated and the black hole will finally evaporate.
-During the evaporation process the particle pairs created at the event horizon are in the following state \cite{Fabbri}, \be \ket{\Psi} = \bigotimes_{\omega > 0} c_\omega \sum_{N_\omega=0} e^{-\frac{ N \pi \omega} { \kappa} } \ket{ N_\omega} ^{\rm out} \otimes \ket{ N_\omega}^{\rm int}, \ee where $c_\omega \equiv \sqrt{1- e^{- 2 \pi \omega/\kappa}}$ is a normalization factor, $N_\omega$ is the number of particles of energy $\omega$, while ``int'' and ``out'' label the Hilbert spaces for the particles falling inside the black hole and those escaping to the future infinity respectively \cite{Fabbri}.
-The state (\ref{Main}) is pure with the ``int'' modes inside the black hole being correlated with the ``out'' modes.
-However, after the black hole fully evaporates, we cannot find the ``int'' particles anymore, and the ``out'' reduced density matrix, obtained upon tracing out the ``int'' states, turns out to be in a mixed state.
-Moreover, Information is lost, because assuming evaporation, there is no way to construct the initial state from the final radiation state.
-Therefore, the complete evolution is non-unitary because we start with a pure state and we end up with a mixed state \cite{HawkingInfo}.
+{\em Introduction --}Hawking's model for black hole evaporation implies a many-to-one mapping of initial pure states to a more random mixed state \cite{Hawking74, Hawking76}.
+This has been dubbed a `loss of predictability'.
+In Hawking's model, pairs of particles are created from the vacuum near the event horizon: one of these (having negative energy\footnote{Inside a Schwarzschild black hole, the time coordinate and the spatial radial coordinate interchange their roles.
+Therefore, the energy and momentum change their roles, too, allowing for a well-defined negative energy (actually, spatial momentum) inside the black hole.
+This fact is at the heart of the Hawking process for black holes' evaporation.}) falls into the black hole and the other flies away to future infinity ($I^+$).
+The particle of negative energy falling towards the black hole will eventually meet the black hole's matter and annihilate, causing the black hole mass to decrease \cite{Hawking74, Hawking76, Susskind:2005js, Fabbri}.
+As time passes, increasingly more particles are annihilated and the black hole eventually evaporates.
+The particle pairs created at the event horizon are, before the annihilation, in the following state \cite{Fabbri}, \be \ket{\Psi} = \bigotimes_{\omega > 0} c_\omega \sum_{N_\omega=0} e^{-\frac{ N \pi \omega} { \kappa} } \ket{ N_\omega} ^{\rm out} \otimes \ket{ N_\omega}^{\rm int}, \ee where $c_\omega \equiv \sqrt{1- e^{- 2 \pi \omega/\kappa}}$ is a normalization factor, $N_\omega$ is the number of particle pairs of energy $\omega$, while ``int'' and ``out'' label the Hilbert spaces for the particles falling inside the black hole and those escaping to the future infinity, respectively \cite{Fabbri}.
+The state $\ket{\Psi}$ of Eq.(\ref{Main}) is pure with the ``int'' modes inside the black hole being correlated with the ``out'' modes.
+After the annihilation, the ``int'' modes and the black hole are in a vacuum state, and the ``out'' modes are the non-trivial remnants.
+Thus according to this model of evaporation the black hole's initial state is finally mapped to $\mathrm{Tr}_{\mathrm{int}} (\ket{\Psi}\bra{\Psi}$) \cite{HawkingInfo}.
+As this state is mixed and even independent of the black hole's initial state the evolution is non-unitary.
+However, closed quantum systems are expected to evolve unitarily \cite{Nielsen}.
+These two contradicting statements are the so-called black hole information paradox.